varlardohaeris/emacs-archives/gnu/el-search-readme.txt

 Key bindings
 ============

-Loading this file doesn't install any key bindings - but you probably want some.
+Loading this file doesn't install any key bindings - but you maybe want some.
 There are two predefined installable schemes of key bindings.
 The first scheme defines bindings mostly of the form "Control-Shift-Letter", e.g. C-S, C-R, C-% etc.  These can be installed by calling (el-search-install-shift-bindings) - typically from your init file.
 For console users (and others), the function `el-search-install-bindings-under-prefix' installs bindings of the